Chris Streveler: Miami Dolphins

 On February 22, 2022, Streveler signed with the Dolphins.
-He was waived by the Dolphins on May 18.
+He was waived on May 18.

 New York Jets

 On July 26, 2022, Streveler signed with the New York Jets.
 Despite a strong preseason performance, he was waived on August 30, and signed to the practice squad the next day.

-In Week 16, Streveler replaced a struggling Zach Wilson in the Jets' 19–3 loss to the Jacksonville Jaguars.
-He completed 10-of-15 passes for 90 yards and rushed 9 times for 54 yards.
+In Week 16 against the Jacksonville Jaguars, Streveler was credited with a start because he was lined up at wide receiver for the first play of the game.
+Later in the game, he replaced a struggling Zach Wilson at quarterback.
+Streveler completed 10-of-15 passes for 90 yards and rushed 9 times for 54 yards as the Jets lost 19–3.
 He signed a reserve/future contract on January 9, 2023.
 Streveler was released by the Jets on August 7, after he suffered an injury in the Hall of Fame game versus the Cleveland Browns.
 Streveler cleared waivers on August 8, and defaulted to the Jets injured reserve.
 On August 16, Streveler and the Jets reached an injury settlement and he was released from the team's injured reserve.